 Chapter 3 :Challenges That Come with Being A Technical Recruiter

-In a rapidly growing software company, the profession of a technical recruiter is a bit of a problem.
-The pool of active job seekers is limited, and the best talent can disappear in as little as ten days.
-In a dynamic recruitment world, the recruiter must stand out.
+In a rapidly growing software company, the profession of a technical recruiter is a bit of a challenge.
+The pool of active job seekers is limited, and the best talent can disappear in as little as 10 days.
+In a dynamic recruitment world, it is mandatory for the recruiter to stand out.

-In a startup, the tech recruiter must identify and hire the right talent, and hiring the right resource not only transforms a startup but also helps organizations to reach their set goals.
+In a startup, it is critical for the tech recruiter to identify and hire the right talent and hiring the right resource not only transforms a startup but also helps organizations to reach their set goals.

 Hence, it is essential for a startup to employ self-motivated people to keep the environment charged and energetic.